Stock market today: Wall Street drifts as oil prices rise and Oracle weighs on tech stocks

-NEW YORK (AP) — U.S. stocks are drifting Tuesday as Wall Street waits to see what reports coming up this week on the economy and Big Tech companies say.
+NEW YORK (AP) — U.S. stocks are drifting Tuesday as Wall Street waits for highly anticipated reports later this week about inflation and the economy.

 Oracle’s forecast for how much revenue it will make in the current quarter wasn’t as strong as some analysts expected, even as it touts customers signing up for services because of the boom around artificial-intelligence technology.

-Apple was 0.2% higher ahead of an event later in the day where it's expected to unveil its latest phone models.
-The stock soared through much of this year, which is crucial for investors because it's the most valuable company on Wall Street and has more sway on the S&P 500 than others.
+Apple was 1.4% lower ahead of an event later in the day where it's expected to unveil its latest phone models.
+The stock soared through much of this year, which is crucial for many investors because it's the most valuable company on Wall Street and has more sway on the S&P 500 than others.
 But it's been struggling since the end of July and has reported three straight quarters where its revenue fell from year-earlier levels.

-High rates work by slowing the entire economy and knocking down prices for stocks and other investments.
+High rates work to undercut inflation by slowing the entire economy and knocking down prices for stocks and other investments.

 Several strong reports on the economy recently have allayed worries about a painful recession, defying long-held predictions for just that.
 But they also may be adding more fuel to pressures keeping inflation high, which could push the Fed to keep rates higher for longer.

-Such hopes have professional fund managers globally feeling less pessimistic about stocks.
-They’re investing more in stocks than they have in the past 17 months, according to a survey by Bank of America, though they’re not going all-in and continue to keep a significant chunk of their portfolios in the safety of cash.
+Hopes for the economy to remain resilient mean professional fund managers are globally feeling less pessimistic about stocks.
+They’re investing the most in stocks that they have in the past 17 months, according to a survey by Bank of America, though they’re not going all-in and continue to keep a significant chunk of their portfolios in the safety of cash.

-Six out of 10 fund managers say the Fed is done hiking rates, investment strategists led by Michael Hartnett wrote in a BofA Global Research report.
-In July, nine out of 10 fund managers were saying the opposite, that the Fed was not done.
+Sixty percent of fund managers say they think the Fed is done hiking rates, investment strategists led by Michael Hartnett wrote in a BofA Global Research report.
+That's a sharp turnaround from July, when just 9% were saying that.

 Several reports coming up this week could sway the Fed’s thinking.
 On Wednesday will come the latest monthly update on prices that U.S. consumers are paying across the country.